-Caution them that they may be over-exercising if they feel weak or wobbly and they should slow down.
-However, encourage them to push themselves to excel.
+Caution them that physical fitness requires safety awareness.
+If they are running solo, they may be over-exercising if they feel weak or wobbly - and they should slow down.
+However, engage them to discuss how that is appropriate if they are supposed to be pushing themselves to surpass their personal best.
+Would a running partner solve the problem?
+Carrying a cellphone?

 Remind them to keep track of their activities at home and after school.

-Yes, soccer practice counts!
+Yes, soccer practice counts for their activity logs!
 So does ballet class!
 And karate!
 And helping out with chores at home!